Six Things to Look for in Privacy Protection Software

 5) Applies consistent privacy policies

 Satisfying privacy regulations is a cumbersome and manual process.
 Being able to create privacy frameworks and share them across the organization for application purposes is key.
 As a result, you should look for software that allows you and your team to apply consistent privacy policies.

 6) Your data stays where you can protect it

-You are looking to privacy-protect your data, the software you use should work in the environment where you are already protecting your data.
+You are looking to privacy-protect your data, so the software you use should work in the environment where you are already protecting your data.
 Using software that runs locally in your environment will remove an additional layer of risk.

 The other blogs in the Crash course in Privacy series are: